 Why am I TATT (tired all the time)?

 Exhaustion is one of the most complained about symptoms to doctors here in the UK that it even has its own acronym, TATT, which stands for ‘tired all the time’!
 Despite the world slowing down during the pandemic, TATT still appears to be a common complaint, with many people struggling with exhaustion as lockdown restrictions begin to ease.
 Here, registered Nutritional Therapist Jen Walpole gives us her insights into why you might be TATT and what to do about it.Firstly, it’s important to understand what might be driving your symptoms of tiredness or fatigue.
 Symptoms may be categorised into physical and psychological or a combination of both.
-I will look at how we can support the physical or medical reasons of fatigue with some of the key nutrients required to support energy as well as addressing some of the lifestyle factors that may be contributing to the psychological symptoms.
+We will look at how we can support the physical or medical reasons of fatigue with some of the key nutrients required to support energy as well as addressing some of the lifestyle factors that may be contributing to the psychological symptoms.
 Finally, we offer some tips on how to boost energy levels naturally.

 Is anaemia causing your low energy?Firstly, anaemia is one of the most common reasons for tiredness.
 Iron deficiency is the most prevalent cause of anaemia worldwide (1).
 As expected, your blood iron levels are reduced in iron deficiency anaemia so it’s a good idea to get your levels checked out with your GP if you are feeling TATT to check that this isn’t the issue.
 Nutritionally there is a lot we can do to increase iron levels naturally and very simply, this all centres around increasing your dietary iron intake by consuming both haem (iron from animal sources) and non-haem (iron from vegan sources) iron.
 The richest sources of haem iron include red meat and liver.
 However, since it’s advised that we keep red meat to occasional consumption and liver should be avoided if pregnant (due to its high vitamin A content), other good sources include animal products such as poultry, fish and shellfish.
 Non-haem iron sources include legumes such as beans, lentils, chickpeas, cashews and peas, dark green leafy veg such as spinach and broccoli and seeds such as pumpkin and quinoa.
 Tofu is a good plant-based source of iron and so is dark chocolate (the darker the better!).
 Non-haem iron is best paired with foods rich in vitamin C to increase uptake so eat spinach, tomatoes, salads or any other colourful veggies or fruit at the same time.
 Also, avoid coffee and tea just after meals, as these contain a natural chemical that can bind iron and prevent your body absorbing it efficiently.